-1. Does this plan exclude certain drugs my health care provider may prescribe, or encourage substitution for some drugs?
+1. Does this plan exclude certain drugs my provider may prescribe, or encourage substitution for some drugs?

-This plan does utilize a list of drugs, sometimes referred to as a "formulary."
+This plan does utilize a formulary drug list.

-Our Pharmacy and Therapeutics Committee makes the decisions about the drug list.
+Our Pharmacy and Therapeutics Committee makes the decisions about the formulary drug list.
 This committee includes doctors and pharmacists from the community.
-The committee reviews medical studies, scientific articles and papers and other information on drugs and their uses to choose safe and effective drugs for the list.
+The committee reviews medical studies, scientific articles and papers and other information on drugs and their uses to choose safe and effective drugs for the formulary drug list.